 Outdoor Trekking & Wild Camping

-In 2018 NOMAD Sea Kayaking will be offering a wider choice of events from kayaking of all kinds to day hikes and multi day wild camping treks to day and weekend outdoor skills courses covering skills such as fire lighting, how to fit and pack a rucksack, clothing layering systems, use of poles, finding and carrying water, securing shelters in bad weather, basic survival skills and the list goes on.
-We will also be adding all of the day hikes and two day treks to the 'Infinity Combo' Members package at no added cost to our Members so they can join these events completely free of charge as with all of our water based events.
+In 2018 NOMAD Sea Kayaking will be offering a wider choice of events from kayaking of all kinds today hikes and multi-day wild camping treks all the way to day and weekend outdoor skills courses covering skills such as fire lighting, how to fit and pack a rucksack, clothing layering systems, use of poles, finding and carrying water, securing shelters in bad weather, basic survival skills and the list goes on.
+We will also be adding all of the day hikes and two-day treks to the 'Infinity Combo' Members package at no added cost to our Members so they can join these events completely free of charge as with all of our water-based events.

 To kick start our programme of activities in 2018, following is the original 'Ten Essentials' list assembled in the 1930s by a The Mountaineers, a Seattle-based organization for climbers and outdoor adventurers, to help people be prepared for emergency situations in the outdoors.

 In 2003, the group updated the list to a “systems” approach rather than listing individual items (for example, map and compass now fall into the Navigation “system”).